Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Main results

 are mapped into infinitesimal symmetries through

 which defines an inverse Noether operator.

 Applying this operator \eqref{invNoether.op} to the low-order multipliers \eqref{multr.loword} and \eqref{multr.loword.ais0} yields, respectively, a trivial infinitesimal symmetry and a third-order infinitesimal symmetry.
-More remarkably, the latter turns out to belong to a hierarchy of higher-order symmetries, which will be derived from a recursion operator later.
+More remarkably, the latter turns out to belong to a hierarchy of higher-order symmetries, which will be derived later from a recursion operator applied to the Lie point symmetries.

 The inverse of the operator \eqref{invNoether.op}, which constitutes a Noether operator

 maps a subspace of infinitesimal symmetries into multipliers.
 The subspace domain of this operator is defined by the variational symmetry condition \eqref{pot2.varsymm.deteqn} for the corresponding potential symmetry: $E_v( ((v_t -\b v_t^2)_t - v_{xx})D_t^{-1}P ) =0$.
 This condition can be expressed in terms of $p$ through the potential $v= \partial_t^{-1}p$ and the variational derivative relation $\delta/\delta v = -D_t \delta/\delta p$.
 Thus, the following result holds.